nodeGame/NDDB/README.md

 ---

-NDDB (N-Dimensional DataBase) supports indexes, views, joins, basic statistics, custom operations, saving and loading from file system and browser localStorage and much more.
+NDDB (N-Dimensional DataBase) supports indexes, views, joins, group-by, basic statistics, custom operations, saving and loading from file system and browser localStorage and much more.

 Developer-friendly thanks to an easy api, detailed documentation, and full unit tests coverage.